-Reputation for Excellence: Now celebrating the 50th anniversary of its opening in fall 1965, UC Santa Cruz has already earned national and international recognition both for the impact of its research and for its long-established commitment to quality undergraduate instruction.
+Reputation for Excellence: Named to the 2017 US News & World report top 50 Best Global Universities, UC Santa Cruz has earned national and international recognition both for the impact of its research and for its long-established commitment to quality undergraduate instruction.

 A campus with world-class facilities and one of the most visually spectacular settings in higher education, UC Santa Cruz provides unparalleled opportunities for students to learn through hands-on experience.
 A commitment to environmental stewardship and community engagement are also central to UCSC's core values.